-The most difficult animals to feed are the bushbucks and the duikers, both of which are often chased off by the more aggressive animals such as the warthogs, kudus and wildebeest who overpower them sending them running into the bush.
+The most difficult animals to feed are the bushbucks and the duikers, who are often chased off by the more aggressive animals such as the warthogs, kudus, and wildebeest, who overpower them sending them running into the bush.

 Like most residents, we shoo them away when they appear looking for food.
-They are smart enough to forage for fruit and other sources of food often pilfered from garbage bags and other sources.
+They are smart enough to forage for fruit and other food sources, often pilfered from garbage bags and other sources.

 Many now are carrying around their newborns.
-There are more monkey and baboons in Marloth Park than you can imagine.
+There are more monkeys and baboons in Marloth Park than you can imagine.
 They seem to thrive regardless of weather conditions.

-Currently, I’m working with Rita to introduce her to the low carb, high fat, moderate protein way of eating and its fun sharing information face to face.
-She’s certainly embracing the concept with enthusiasm.
+Currently, I’m working with Rita to introduce her to the low carb, high fat, moderate protein way of eating, and its fun sharing information face to face.
+She’s undoubtedly embracing the concept with enthusiasm.

 |Unfortunately, at this point, Lynne and Mick were leaving in a few days to return to the UK.
 But we saw them when we returned last February and will see them again soon in January.|

 Speaking of food…today’s photos were taken on a very humid night, five years ago today when Louise and Danie‘s hosted a very special bush braai in Kruger National Park, in the dark, with guards protecting the perimeter, as we dined on delicious foods they’d prepared for our group.
-It was a night we’ll always remember.
+It was a night we’ll never forget.

-The amazing part of that special night is the friends we made then, that are still our friends today, a full five years later while we were traveling the world.
-We feel so fortunate and blessed to have made such find friends in Marloth Park which definitely contributes to our desire to return in 2020.
+The significant part of that particular night is the friends we made then, that are still our friends today, a full five years later while we were traveling the world.
+We feel so fortunate and blessed to have made such friends in Marloth Park, contributing to our desire to return in 2020.

 Tonight, there will be a power outage from 1900 to 2130 hours (7:00 to 9:30 pm).
 Thank goodness we’ve charged solar panel light when the sun was out a few days ago.
-We purchased this lamp a few days ago to get us through the dark evenings during the power shedding.
+A few days ago, we purchased this lamp to get us through the dark evenings during the power shedding.

 Have a great evening!